-Moisture content of each RICE exhaust gas was determined in accordance with USEPA Method 4 using a chilled impinger sampling train.
+Moisture content of the RICE exhaust gas was determined in accordance with USEPA Method 4 using a chilled impinger sampling train.
 Exhaust gas moisture content measurements were performed concurrently with the instrumental analyzer sampling periods.
 At the conclusion of each sampling period the moisture gain in the impingers was determined gravimetrically by weighing each impinger to determine net weight gain.

-4.5 NOx and CO Concentration Measurements (USEPA Methods 7E and 10)
+4.5 NO_x and CO Concentration Measurements (USEPA Methods 7E and 10)

-$NO_X$ and CO pollutant concentrations in the RICE exhaust gas streams were determined using a Thermo Environmental Instruments, Inc. (TEI) Model 42c High Level chemiluminescence $NO_X$ analyzer and a TEI Model 48i infrared CO analyzer.
+NO_X and CO pollutant concentrations in the RICE exhaust gas stream were determined using a Thermo Environmental Instruments, Inc. (TEI) Model 42i High Level chemiluminescence NO_X analyzer and a TEI Model 48i infrared CO analyzer.